NikKomarov/NikKomarov/README.md

 ### Hi there 👋

-- I'm an experienced .net developer.
 Currently working at cian.ru - russian Zillow)
 - Have passion to F#, but almost never used it in production
 - Have some experience in frontend development
 - Love power bi and visualizing data